 As a joke, two Dallas DJs claimed a car accident took the lives of the pop stars, who were dating at the time.
 "The first thing I did was call Britney," Timberlake told ABC News in 2001.
 "Since the beginning, [when] people knew about our relationship, there's always been things that have been said that were totally not true, but this just, like, took it to a whole 'nother planet."

 Rumors began circulating in April 2003 that the "Complicated' singer killed herself after her grandfather's death.
-In recent weeks, Twitter gave new fuel to that fire, igniting a conspiracy theory that the Lavigne known today is actually look-alike singer Melissa Vandella.
-As the theory goes, the suits at Lavigne's label cooked up a cover up scheme of her supposed death so they could continue to release her songs.
+And in 2017, Twitter gave new fuel to that fire, igniting a conspiracy theory that the Lavigne known today is actually look-alike singer Melissa Vandella.
+As the theory goes, the suits at Lavigne's label cooked up a cover-up scheme of her supposed death so they could continue to release her songs.

 The actor/comedian has been the subject of false reports of his death more than once.
 On Aug.
 30, 2012, he has was said to have been killed in a snowboard accident and, most recently, was again the subject of internet buzz after the death of his brother Charlie lead to mistaken identity.

-Facebook was the starting point for a post that went viral about the death of the "Fate of the Furious" actor.
+In January of 2014, Facebook was the starting point for a post that went viral about the death of the "Fast & Furious" actor.
 The post linked to what they said was a "news report," which, when clicked, requested permission to access the viewer's accounts.
 If granted, the “RIP Vin Diesel” post was sent as spam to everyone on that user's friends list.

 LinkBeef, which was the breeding ground for several celebrity death hoaxes, reported on Jan.
 13, 2017, that Sandler was found dead of an apparent suicide and even cited their source as Marin County Police Department in California and "quoted" Sandler's "utterly heartbroken" wife, Jackie.